taybenlor/runno/packages/website/src/pages/articles/sandbox-python.md

 system calls.
 Mostly they do things like read and write files.

 _Note: this is actually a definition of WASI preview1, preview2 / 0.2 is a
-quite different beast and is very cool but out of scope of this article_
+different beast and is very cool but out of scope of this article._

 Runno at it's core is an implementation of WASI preview1.
 It's kind of like a very lightweight Operating System implemented in TypeScript.
 It has a virtual